draphonix/n8n-nodes-browser-use/README.md

 ## Compatibility

-This node has been tested with n8n version 0.209.4 and later.
+This node has been tested with n8n version 1.80.4.

 ## Usage